 Type of CDL Violations

 Commercial drivers are NOT eligible for specialized driving privileges in the state of Indiana.
 Every violation counts and must not be ignored.
 The following violations can have serious consequences for the CDL holder if not attended to proactively:

 - Seat belt violations

 Many of these seemingly minor violations are considered serious violations for a commercial driver.
 Many drivers do not realize that paying the fine to get back on the road is not necessarily in their best interest.
 Don’t let your impatience hurt you down the line.

 Gone are the days of local violations remaining local.
 Modern technology means that even out of state violations can be transferred immediately to your local motor vehicle bureau (BMV or DMV).
 The judgments you receive in other states can be made a part of your CDL driving record.
 Your employer may be notified, as well.
 This means that you could potentially lose your CDL license based on violations received in states other than the state that issued your CDL.

 Commercial Driver’s Licenses are regulated by both the state and federal government.
 This means that a traffic attorney without specialized knowledge of CDLs will not have the expertise necessary to navigate the complexities of the system.
 Your license is your livelihood so do not leave it in the hands of someone without the proper experience.

-If you hold a CDL and have received a citation in the state of Indiana, having the combined forty years legal experience of Banks & Brower LLC on your side could be what you need to stay on the road.
+If you hold a CDL and have received a citation in the state of Indiana, having the combined 80 years legal experience of Banks & Brower on your side could be what you need to stay on the road.
 As former prosecutors experienced with the nuances of CDL traffic laws, we have a unique perspective that allows us to proactively counter the tactics and strategies used by local prosecutors.
 Contact us today so we can help.